+You’ve probably heard the term “flip tax” mentioned in conversations that involve buying and selling New York City real estate.
+Flip taxes cannot be deducted as property taxes, typically paid by the seller and sometimes the New York City co-op buyer.
 Anyone who’s ever bought or sold a co-op will be familiar with something called a flip tax.
-It’s basically a co-ops way of saying “So you’re leaving, huh?
-Well, pay us some money and we’ll let you go.”
-Flip taxes, sometimes known as transfer fees, are a way for a co-op to increase its financial resources without resorting to unpopular maintenance assessments.
+It is a co-op’s way of saying, “So you’re leaving, huh?
+Well, pay us some money, and we’ll let you go.”
+Flip taxes, sometimes known as transfer fees, allow a co-op to increase its financial resources without resorting to unpopular maintenance assessments.

-More often, flip taxes are paid by the seller.
-The idea was that a flip tax to the seller would help keep the purchase price for the buyer down while keeping a small percentage of the seller’s profits for the co-op or condo.
+More often, the seller pays the flip tax.
+The idea was that a flip tax to the seller would help keep the buyer’s purchase price down while maintaining a small percentage of the seller’s profits for the co-op or condo.
 However, in 2010 the sluggish housing market changed that.
-It’s now more common for sellers to pass on the tax to buyers instead.
+More common for sellers to pass on the tax to buyers instead.

-However, each building has its own policy and there is no way to generalize.
+However, each building has its policy, and there is no way to generalize it.
 Usually, it comes in the following ways:

 - Percentage of the gross sale price

 - Set dollar amount per co-op share